akcatech/simple-building-manager/README.md

-# Simplr Building Management (SBM)
+# Simple Building Management (SBM)

-A simple and multilingual management system for residential communities.
+This is a simple and multilingual management system for residential communities.
 This application allows administrators to manage announcements, debts, and members, while residents can log in to view announcements and their financial details.

 ---